uilicious/uilicious-cli/readme.md

 ## Authentication

-You can use your access key or username and password to authentication yourself.
+You can use your access key or username and password to authenticate yourself.

 ### Authentication with access key